dadrus/jpa-unit/README.md

 is required.

 In both cases the reference to the persistence unit is required as well (e.g. `@PersistenceContext(unitName = "my-test-unit")` or `@PersistenceUnit(unitName = "my-test-unit")`).
-Thus, given the presence of a persistence provider configuration, like given above, the following examples implement full functional tests.
+Thus, given the presence of a persistence provider configuration, the examples, shown above, already implement full functional tests.

-Like in any JPA application, you have to define a `persistence.xml` file in the `META-INF` directory which includes the JPA provider and persistence unit configuration.
+Like in any JPA application, you have to define a `persistence.xml` file in the `META-INF` directory which includes the JPA provider and `persistence-unit` configuration.
 For test purposes the `transaction-type` of the configured `persistence-unit` must be `RESOURCE_LOCAL`.

 ## Control the behavior